PranavMahajan25/SyncBox/SyncBox-Docs/docs/tutorials/tutorial1.md

 # Weakly coupled oscillators tutorial
-We demonstrate how to simulate weakly coupled oscillators with and without noise and utilize the toolbox functions to estimate synchronozation measure estimates from noisy data.
+We demonstrate how to simulate weakly coupled oscillators with and without noise and utilize the toolbox functions to estimate synchronization measure estimates from noisy data.
 We then compare PLV and coherence estimates with approximation of actual phase locking.

 #### Initialization